| |

 Spam in online forums and networks like Ryze abounds.
 It gets sickening to visit sites that are nothing but other people's marketing messages.
-It just turns forums like this one into nothing but interactive classified ads instead of archives full of truly useful information.

 I'm all for advertising because it pays to get the word out about a really good product or service that you use yourself.
 And being paid to get the word out, just sweetens the pot.
-Online forums that contain highly targetted traffic are very tempting for someone to just butt in and make a post about a relevant product or service.

 There's just two things wrong with doing it that way.
 It probably won't work and you'll very likely get yourself banned if the discussion is moderated.